peteroupc/peteroupc.github.io/betadist.md

 To test the correctness of this sampler, the Kolmogorov&ndash;Smirnov test was applied with various values of `alpha` and `beta` and the default precision of 53, using SciPy's `kstest` method.
 The code for the test is very simple: `kst = scipy.stats.kstest(ksample, lambda x: scipy.stats.beta.cdf(x, alpha, beta))`, where `ksample` is a sample of random numbers generated using the sampler above.
 Note that SciPy uses a two-sided Kolmogorov&ndash;Smirnov test by default.

 See the results of the [**correctness testing**](https://peteroupc.github.io/betadistresults.html).
 For each pair of parameters, five samples with 50,000 numbers per sample were taken, and results show the lowest and highest Kolmogorov&ndash;Smirnov statistics and p-values achieved for the five samples.
-Note that a p-value extremely close to 0 or 1 strongly indicates that the samples do not come from a beta distribution.
+Note that a p-value extremely close to 0 or 1 strongly indicates that the samples do not come from the corresponding beta distribution.

 <a id=Exact_Simulation_of_Continuous_Distributions_on_0_1></a>
 ## Exact Simulation of Continuous Distributions on [0, 1]